Israel president eyes new candidate to form government - RFI

 Bennett said Monday that he would have struck a deal with Netanyahu but concluded the prime minister could not clinch a coalition.

-Lapid, already supported by much of the anti-Netanyahu bloc, on Wednesday was endorsed by a group of Likud defectors from the New Hope party as the best choice to form a government.

-New Hope, led by another former Netanyahu ally, Gideon Saar, abstained during Rivlin's last round of consultations but their shift to Lapid on Wednesday could be a sign of momentum.

-Lapid has said that he offered Bennett a rotating prime ministership in which he would take first turn, in the interest of agreeing a government that could end Netanyahu's record 12 straight years in office.
+Lapid has said that he offered Bennett a rotating prime ministership in which the latter would take first turn, in the interest of agreeing a government that could end Netanyahu's record 12 straight years in office.

 Bennett said Monday that if Netanyahu failed to secure a coalition he would work towards a "unity" government, as his top priority was averting a fifth election in less than three years.